 - Premium Shower Head Design: Since Kohler is foremost a shower company, the head also provides powerful jets of refreshing water to ensure users get a refreshing douche while you sing away to those tunes.

-- Two Models to Choose From: There are two models available, one that provides two gallons per minute and one at 2.5 gallons, both are priced at $199 but are generally available for around $120.
+- Two Models to Choose From: There are two models available, one that provides two gallons per minute and one at 2.5 gallons.
 Check this listing for the latest pricing details.

 Pros of the Moxie Showerhead and Wireless Speaker